• Condition Revoked on Course 30 June 2016

-Report on accreditation of three higher education courses of study and renewal of accreditation of two higher education course of study offered by Educational Enterprises Australia Pty Ltd (Eynesbury)
+Report on revocation of conditions of accreditation of one higher education course of study offered by Polytechnic Institute Australia Pty Ltd

 Main reasons for decision